junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 995
 congress: 115th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 995

-> To direct the Secretary of Agriculture and the Secretary of the Interior to amend regulations for racial appropriateness.
+> To direct the Secretary of Agriculture and the Secretary of the Interior to modernize terms in certain regulations.

 ## § 1.
 Short title